ML-flash/M-E-GA/README.md

         # Return the final fitness score after applying the penalty
         return final_fitness
    ```
-This is the essentials of building a MEGA compatable fitness function.
+This is the essentials of building a MEGA compatible fitness function.

-Coming soon we will be a link to a break down of designing a custom experiment and eventually a Break down of the M_E_GA_Base Class.
+Coming soon we will be a link to a break-down of designing a custom experiment and eventually a Break down of the M_E_GA_Base Class.